canjs/can-define-rest-model/can-rest-model.md

     }
 });
 ```
+  @highlight 10-12
+  @codepen

 #### The identity property

-If you specifying the identity property on nested data types, `restModel` will be able to
+If you're specifying the identity property on nested data types, `restModel` will be able to
 intelligently merge data.
 For example, say a `Todo` and its nested `User` type are defined as follows:

 ```js